 Fall is in full force and it’s the perfect time to head out to a Credit Valley Parks location to explore and enjoy the changing colours.
 Some of the most vibrant colour change happens in the heart of the Credit River Watershed.

-Visitors can see a spectrum of colours at Terra Cotta Conservation Area or the Cheltenham Badlands because of the variety of trees at these locations.
+Visitors can see a spectrum of colours at Terra Cotta Conservation Area because of the variety of trees at these locations.
 Each tree species has its own unique colouring.
 Silver maple leaves turn yellow and then brown before dropping to the ground.
 Sugar maples, the most common tree species in the Credit River Watershed, turn yellow in the shade and red in the sun.
 Depending on the tree’s genetics and the amount of sun and shade, sugar maples can change hourly from yellow to red to orange.

 Terra Cotta Conservation Area is a short drive from the city and offers 485 acres of park space to explore on the Niagara Escarpment.
 There are several trails that wander through mature forests where vibrant fall colours can be seen.
 Trail difficulty ranges and there are difference trail surfaces.
 You can purchase daily admission online for contactless pay.